Nipawin: History

 The first permanent settlement of Nipawin occurred in 1910 with the establishment of a trading post.
 In 1924 a branch-line of the Canadian Pacific Railway passed nearby, crossing the North Saskatchewan River over the Crooked Bridge, and the settlement was moved, building by building, to its current location alongside the railway line.

 The Nipawin Historical Society's publication, Bridging the years : Nipawin, Saskatchewan, published in 1988, presents the settlement's early history.

 Exploration and Fur trade

 In 1751, a group of New France soldiers commanded by Joseph Boucher de Niverville may have built a short-lived fort, Fort La Jonquière, near the site of Nipawin.

-Severalfur trading posts may have operated at various times in the area, but they are poorly documented.
+Several fur trading posts may have operated at various times in the area, but they are poorly documented.
 In 1763 Joseph Smith reached the area from York Factory.
 In 1768 James Finlay from Montreal built a post.
-François le Blanc, apparently the man known as "Saswe", had a post by that year or the next.
+François le Blanc, known as "Saswe", had a post by that year.
 In 1790 William Thorburn built there then moved to Hungry Hall the following year.

 In 1795 two posts operated in the area, one run by A. N. McLeod for the North West Company and another run by James Porter working for David Grant.